StrikzZ/mumble-homepage-api/README.md

    ```

-> If you are just using this application and are not planning on testing or contributing on it, the "data" and ".devcontainer" folders can safely be deleted.
+> If you are just using this application and are not planning on testing or contributing on it, the `data` and `.devcontainer` folders can safely be deleted.
 ---

 ## Initial Configuration